 Georgia joined the Debate Mate team as an intern after graduating in Biomedical Sciences from The University of Plymouth in 2017.
 She has now joined the team as an Executive Graduate Trainee, working closely with the senior team to manage Debate Mate's Platinum 100 Club - a network of high net-worth supporters - as well as working in the schools programme.
 She is excited this year to mentor on the London Primary Programme, and to launch the Debate Mate Podcast.

-Haider is now starting his sixth year with Debate Mate.
-He began as a student on the Core Programme in 2014, and then joined the Graduate School in 2015, which he remained part of for four years.
-During this time he represented Debate Mate in seven national finals and was invited twice to trial for the England National Debating Team.
-While in Sixth Form, he mentored for Debate Mate on the London Primary Programme, and organised his own debating competition - the Harry Potter Schools Debating Competition.
-Haider has applied to study medicine, and is currently on a gap year fulfilling his dream of working full time for Debate Mate.
-He is responsible for running the Graduate School and the East London programme.
+Zarina is now starting her eighth year with Debate Mate.
+She began as a student on the Core Programme in 2012, and then joined the Graduate School in 2014, which she remained part of for five years.
+While representing Debate Mate, she has been awarded the individual best speaker award at many national and international competitions, including the Oxford Schools Debating Competition - the largest schools debating competition in the world.
+Additionally, she was the captain of the England National Debating Team, who came 3rd at the World Schools Debating Championships 2019.
+While in Sixth Form, she mentored for Debate Mate on the London Primary Programme.
+Zarina has applied to study Economics and Management at university, and is currently on a gap year fulfilling her dream of working full time for Debate Mate.
+She is responsible for running the Graduate School and the East London Programme.